dougeby/IntuneDocs/intune/lob-apps-ios.md

 [!INCLUDE[shared-proc-lob-updateapp](./includes/shared-proc-lob-updateapp.md)]

 ## Next steps

+The app you have created is displayed in the apps list.
+You can now assign it to the groups you choose.
+For help, see [How to assign apps to groups](apps-deploy.md).

 Learn more about the ways in which you can monitor the properties and assignment of your app.
 For more information, see [How to monitor app information and assignments](apps-monitor.md).